-When will we get a PS5 hardware upgrade?
-Well, it took three years for the PlayStation 4 to get a new version, but as you’ll see, a slightly different version of the PlayStation 5 Slim might not be that tardy to join the latest console generation.
+When will the PS5 get a hardware upgrade?
+Well, it took three years for the PlayStation 4 to get a new version but as you’ll see, a slightly different version of the PlayStation 5 might not be that tardy to join the latest console generation.

 Following the launch of the PS4 in November 2013, the PlayStation 4 Slim and higher-end PlayStation 4 Pro both appeared in September 2016.
 The same was true of the PlayStation 3, which saw another three-year gap between its launch in 2006 and the Slim version in 2009.
-If Sony follows the same timetable, we could see a PS5 Slim and/or PS5 Pro in late 2023.
+If Sony follows the same timetable, we could still see a PS5 Slim and/or PS5 Pro in late 2023.
 And, to be completist, the 2004 PS2 Slim followed the 2000 PlayStation 2 and the 2000 PSOne followed the 1994/5 original PlayStation.

-The PlayStation 5 console has seen a few changes already.
+Anyway, back to the PlayStation 5 console, which has already seen a few changes.
 Firmware updates have delivered the ability to output variable refresh rate video, while at the hardware level, the August launch of the CFI-1202 model shaved 300g off the version with the Blu-ray drive.
 We’d expect a Slim model to reduce the weight by even more.

 Previous PlayStation generations have seen dramatic physical changes between the original and slim versions.
 The PS4 did stay fairly true to the console on which it was based, though, so it’s a toss-up as to whether Sony will keep things similar, or go for a different design altogether.